jake-knerr/chess/README.md

 #### When to create extensions or state rules, or a composite:

-When the proposed styles are strongly related to a particular parent component and make only minor changes, create an extension for the parent component.
+When the proposed styles are strongly related to a particular parent component and make only minor changes to the child component, create an extension rule for the parent component.

 For example, since a rule that positions component A inside a particular container component B is strongly related to the container component and only makes minor styling changes, an extension rule for parent B is appropriate.